Saroj-kr-tharu/Chat_With_PDF/Readme.md

 ## 🔄 How It Works

-1. **Document Upload**: User uploads a PDF document
+1. **Document Upload**: User uploads a PDF, DOCX, or CSV document
 2. **Processing Pipeline**:
-    - PDF text extraction using PyMuPDF
+    - Document text extraction using appropriate libraries
     - Text chunking with RecursiveCharacterTextSplitter
     - Embedding generation with Google's text-embedding-004
     - Vector storage in FAISS